aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/working-with-symbologies/_index.md

 </table>

 ## Setting Barcode Symbology in Aspose.BarCode
 ***Aspose.BarCode for .NET*** supports nearly all widely used barcode symbologies.
-In general, to generate a barcode image, it is necessary to use the *BarcodeGenerator* class with two main parameters to be initialized: data contents to be encoded *CodeText* and barcode symbology *EncodeType*.
+In general, to generate a barcode image, it is necessary to create an instance of class *BarcodeGenerator* with two main parameters to be initialized: data contents to be encoded *CodeText* and barcode symbology *EncodeType*.
 Barcode generating classes, such as *LinearBarCode* and *BarCodeGeneratorControl*, have a common property called *EncodeType* that is used to define the symbology of a barcode.
 Developers can assign any symbology to the *SymbologyType* property out of pre-defined barcode types supported by the *BarcodeGenerator* class.
 However, it must be noted that not all barcode symbologies enable generating barcodes with code text in a required format due to the limitations of a barcode type itself.
 Below, two barcode types, Code39 and QR, are considered as examples to demonstrate how to generate barcodes in ***Aspose.BarCode for .NET***.